oyanzhi/tp/docs/DeveloperGuide.md

 **Use case: UC12 - Set reminder for clients**

+**Precondition**: Client list must not be empty.

 **MSS**

-1. User searches for the client by their name (UC01) to view their given index.
+1. The user <u>searches for the client by their name (UC01)</u>.
-2. User selects the option to set reminder for the client by their index, and enters the reminder and the date and time to remind.
+2. The user selects which client and set reminder for the client by their index, and enters the reminder and the date and time to remind.
 3. FinHub validates the updated data.
 4. FinHub displays a success message.